huaweicloud/terraform-provider-huaweicloud/website/docs/r/blockstorage_volume_v2.html.markdown

 * `volume_type` - (Optional) The type of volume to create.
 Available types are `SSD`, `SAS` and `SATA`.
 Changing this creates a new volume.

+* `cascade` - (Optional, Default:false) Specifies to delete all snapshots associated with the EVS disk.

 ## Attributes Reference

 The following attributes are exported: